Avoiding Pet Obesity

-Pet obesity, as in human obesity, is tough to get a handle on when it has become a full-blown, undeniable case of obesity.
+As in human obesity, it is tough to get a handle on it for your pet when it has become a full-blown, undeniable case of obesity.
 As a responsible pet owner, you are the one who controls what your pet eats on a regular basis.
 We urge you to get answers to the “5 Questions You Should Ask The Vet About Your Pet”.
 Ask us!
-These answers will lead you away from the pet obesity path to the healthy pet trail.
+These answers will lead you away from the unhealthy obesity path to the healthy pet trail.

 We bring you this open letter from Dr. Ernie Ward, the founder of the Association for Pet Obesity Prevention (APOP).
 APOP was founded in 2005 with the mission of developing and promoting parallel weight loss programs designed to help pet owners safely and effectively lose weight alongside their pets.

 To help you better care for your furry loved one, I’d like to share the top five questions you need to ask your veterinarian to keep your pet healthy.
 They’re simple, won’t embarrass you, and just may save a life.

 This is the most important question you must ask your veterinarian – and one your vet may not be eager to answer.
 Believe it or not, many veterinarians are simply afraid to tell if your pet is overweight.
 This is primarily due to the fact your vet doesn’t want to inadvertently offend you.
 Weight issues are tricky and loaded with perceived judgment, strong emotions, and social stigmas.
 All of this leads to many vets remarking, “Maybe Scooter could drop a few pounds, but who shouldn’t?”